TunNandaAung/tweety/README.md

 ### Step 2

 Next, boot up a server and visit Tweety.
-If using Laravel Valet, the URL will default to `http://tweety.test`.
+If you are using Laravel Valet, the URL will default to `http://tweety.test`.

 ## Extended Functionalities